-If you’re looking for some inspiration about free things to do in San Francisco and the surrounding Bay Area, don’t worry — there are plenty of programs, events, and resources that you can make the most of.
-San Francisco is one of the most expensive cities in the United States, but it is indeed possible to leave the house without having to spend money!
-Read on for the best free activities to enjoy in and around San Francisco.
+If you’re looking for some inspiration about free things to do in the San Francisco Bay Area, don’t worry — there are plenty of programs, events, and resources that you can make the most of.
+San Francisco is one of the most expensive cities in the United States with sky-high rents and high-rolling lifestyles, but it is indeed possible to leave the house without having to compromise your budget!
+Read on for the best free activities to enjoy in San Francisco, plus a handful in nearby Bay Area cities.

 Table Of Contents